tvtaerum/cGANs_housekeeping/README.md

     log().setLevel('ERROR')
 ```
 #### e. adding label to the images
-In order to best evaluate results, it is helpful to have a label stamped on an image.
+Finally, it's helpful if the image has a label stamped on it so you can see, at a glance, whether or not the embedding matches what you believe ought to be features of the generated image.
 ```Python
 def save_plot(examples, labels, epoch, n=10):
 	examples = (examples + 1) / 2.0